 Does size really matter?

 It's fair to say we like them big in Australia; our average TV size is now 140 cm (55-inches).

 Aside from your personal preferences about how it looks and whether you really want a super-large TV in your lounge room, you should consider a few other factors before you buy.

 - The size of your room, and how far you generally like to sit from the screen.
 This will help determine what size TV you should get.
 A 127cm (50") HD TV (1920 x 1080 pixels) will be fine at a viewing distance of two metres.
 If you want to sit closer, you'll need to get a smaller set to avoid seeing the pixels (dots) that make up the screen.
 A bigger TV means you'll have to sit further away.

-- Based on what we've been told by our members, it might be worth considering the next size up.
+- Based on what we've been told by our members, it might be worth considering the next size up as many have said that as soon as they sit down to watch a movie, they wish they had gone with the next size up.
 The introduction of 4K with much higher resolution than Full HD throws up another issue as you can now have a large TV in a small room and sit closer to the screen before seeing the individual pixels.

 - If you really want a really big screen, you might consider a projector.

 Which features really matter?

 As you move sideways from the centre of the screen, most TVs will lose some colour and contrast.
 You want to look for a TV that keeps this to a minimum.
 Thankfully, the latest range of TVs from most companies are really improving the viewing angle performance.

 - Tip: Check this in store by standing in the middle of the screen at your normal viewing distance and then take a few steps sideways.
 If the picture degrades too much, keep moving till you find a screen that does a better job.